-- 6.2.5 Connections outside the Borough: good access to employment locations, service centres and transport hubs outside the Borough is essential to enable the people of Copeland to have a choice of sources of work and services which may not be available in the Borough.
-Better links to regional and national networks such as the A66, M6 and West Coast Main Line are essential components in reducing perceptions of the Borough's remoteness. - 6.2.6 Development and Transport Improvements: planning obligations will have a key role in securing appropriate mitigatory-improvements to transport infrastructure, especially improvements that will improve and encourage the use of public transport and rail infrastructure.
+- 6.2.4 Land for Transport Priorities: Policy T1 establishes the principle for safeguarding or allocating land to deliver the key transport priorities that have been identified for the Borough.
+Details of the land and boundaries will be set out in the Site Allocations and Policies Plan. - 6.2.5 Connections outside the Borough: good access to employment locations, service centres and transport hubs outside the Borough is essential to enable the people of Copeland to have a choice of sources of work and services which may not be available in the Borough.
+Better links to regional and national networks such as the A66, M6 and West Coast Main Line are essential components in reducing perceptions of the Borough's remoteness. - 6.2.6 Development and Transport Improvements: planning obligations will have a key role in securing appropriate improvements to transport infrastructure, especially improvements that will improve and encourage the use of public transport and rail infrastructure.
 The Council will seek to ensure that any major new development, especially the delivery of new energy schemes in the national interest, will be accompanied by appropriate measures, consistent with the transport priorities for the Borough, to mitigate its transport impact.
 Travel Plans will be used to ensure that travel demands arising from any major new development at Sellafield and other sites throughout the Borough will make the best use of existing and new public transport infrastructure.
 The Council will also expect improved transport safety and attention to traffic environments to feature in all new development proposals. - 6.2.7 Further details with regard to assessing the transport impact of development and requiring transport improvements are set out in ER1 and Policy DM22. - 6.2.8 Parking Strategy: Policy T1 also proposes the development of a parking strategy that will set out details on how car parking should be provided in new developments.
 This strategy will set the car parking standards that will be applied in Development Management Policy DM22.
 In the interim, standards set out in RSS will be used as a guide.
 The strategy will also focus on the management of parking in the Borough.